jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ## Database and NoSQL

 Databases come in two types: **Relational databases** and **Non-relational databases (NoSQL)**.
-The relational database structure uses a query language called SQL [link here]  -- *Structured Query Language* which allows you to make queries on structured data.
+The relational database structure uses a query language called SQL [link here], *Structured Query Language* which allows you to make queries on structured data.
 Structured data assumes that data is stored in typed fields such as integer, varchar, decimal, datetime, and so forth.
 These structured rows and columns are then stored in a table and accesed via the SQL syntax either via the command line or integrated into a programming language.

 >  SQL example - ```SELECT answers FROM finalexam``` or ```SELECT * FROM EMPLOYEES WHERE ID=6000```

 ### Mysql and MariaDB

-Installation of a databadse is straight forward using the package managers, there are two pieces of the Relational Database (RDBMS) the client and the server.
+Installation of a databadse is straight forward using package managers, there are two pieces of the Relational Database (RDBMS) the client and the server.
 These parts do what they say, if you are accesing a database remotely, you do not need to install the entire server just the client tools to use the applications.

 ```bash
 sudo apt-get install mariadb